UKHomeOffice/hof-db-table-replacer/README.md

 In the /db folder, files will provide an exported connection to a database client with support for local, test and remote configuration.

 The /db/models folder contains models for available clients providing exported classes with query methods for the given clients.

+The optional `DB_INSERT_BATCH_SIZE` environment variable takes a number which when assigned is the number of records to insert into the database from the entire records array in a single batch.
+The default is 2000.
+Tweaking this number may increase performance depending on the size and number of individual records and available resources for Node and SQL servers.

 ### Service